NtemKenyor/Memory_Game/README.md

    ```

 2. **Open the Game**:
    - Open `index.html` in your favorite web browser.
+If you have a local server, you can use index.php too

 3. **Play the Game**:
    - The game should start automatically.
 Enjoy!